hadley/adv-r/Function-operators.md

 failed_data <- datasets[where(models, is.null)]
 ```

-I think this is a great example of the power of combining functionals and function operators: it makes it easy to succinctly express what you want for a very common data analysis problem.
+I think this is a great example of the power of combining functionals and function operators: it makes it easy to succinctly express what you need to solve for a common data analysis problem.

 ### Changing what a function does